-- If using a high-pressure washer, wash the engine bay from a distance
+- If using a high-pressure washer, wash the engine bay from a distance.

-- Let the engine bay completely dry before connecting the battery again (you can use an air compressor to speed up the process, even just a quick wipe with a microfiber towel is enough)
+- Let the engine bay completely dry before connecting the battery again (you can use an air compressor to speed up the process; even just a quick wipe with a microfiber towel is enough).

-- When using water, make quick passes and don’t spray it in the same spot for more than 1-2 secs (especially around the car’s battery)
+- When using water, make quick passes, and don’t spray it in the same spot for more than 1-2 secs (especially around the car’s battery).

 - You can also opt for a waterless wash, which is a great and safe option for cleaning engine bays.
-Here’s how to wash the engine bay without water.

 I Didn’t Disconnect The Battery, and Now The Car Won’t Start – What To Do?

-If you didn’t disconnect the battery while washing the engine bay and now your car won’t start, there’s still a chance that nothing extremely bad happened.
+If you didn’t disconnect the battery while washing the engine bay, and now your car won’t start, there’s still a chance that nothing extremely bad happened.

 Here’s what I would do in your situation:

-- Disconnect the battery completely, remove it from your vehicle and let it dry.
-You can also use some brake cleaner or wd40 and clean the connectors (terminals) both on the battery and on the cables.
+- Disconnect the battery completely, remove it from your vehicle, and let it dry.
+You can also use some brake cleaner or WD40 and clean the connectors (terminals) both on the battery and on the cables.
 Then, try starting the car again.

 - If the car won’t start again, you may have to jump-start it.
 So, make sure to use a jump starter and try starting the car.
-The car will probably start, and hopefully, the battery only drained.
+The car will probably start, and hopefully, the battery only drain.

 - If the jump-starting method doesn’t work and the engine bay is now completely dry, it may be a problem with a distributor cap and rotor since they’re also pretty sensitive.
 However, for that, you’ll need a mechanics’ help unless you’re an experienced automotive DIYer.

 Learn How To Detail Car Engine Bay